 Paper handmade by the artist (kozo, hemp), cedar, stone

 The paper for this work was made by the artist at the Igarashi Paper Mill with the Igarashi family, dear friends and colleagues — their mill is not far from this exhibition space.
 The wood for the frame was provided by a local papermaking tool craftsman, Kiuchi-san, who lives down the street from that paper mill.
 And the stones were discarded from a mountainside construction zone, a short walk away.
+It was important to use materials and work with people in the immediate radius of where this work was being shown, to truly root — and maintain — the work within the community.

 This installation was shown at the current Mi-Lab Mokuhanga Innovation Residency, formerly the Yamatoya Gallery (Japan).
 The installations ura and hikari are related artworks and were shown within the same structure.